saintgodkyp/PatternLockChallenge/README.md

 ## How to install
 - Download the apk in your Android: https://github.com/saintgodkyp/PatternLockChallenge/blob/master/PSLTrainer.apk?raw=true
 - Install it
+    - If a security popup is shown, please allow this installaion.

 ## How to play
 - Difficulty